mozilla/fxa/docs/how-testing-works.md

 Common installation and setup for all other jobs.

-Checks out the project code.
+Checks out the project code into the default working directory `~/project`.
 Runs `npm ci` in the root of the project.

 Creates `packages/version.json` based on CircleCI env vars to describe the hash, version, source, and build URL of the current run.
+This `version.json` will also be stored as a [build artifact](https://circleci.com/docs/2.0/artifacts/) with the test run.

 Also runs `.circleci/modules-to-test.js` and outputs to `packages/test.list` as a selection of which packages' tests should be run.

+Finally, the `install` job uses [`persist_to_workspace`](https://circleci.com/docs/2.0/configuration-reference/#persist_to_workspace) to copy the `~/project` directory to a shared workspace that will be copied into the filesystem for each following job via [`attach_workspace`](https://circleci.com/docs/2.0/configuration-reference/#attach_workspace).

 ##### build-module

-Common build task used by many modules.
+Common task used by many modules in the `test` workflow to build, test, and deploy.
+Takes three parameters:

-Used by:

-- 123done
-- fortress
-- browserid-verifier
-- fxa-auth-db-mysql
-- fxa-auth-server
-- fxa-customs-server
-- fxa-event-broker
-- fxa-payments-server
-- fxa-profile-server
-- fxa-support-panel
-- fxa-circleci
+- module - string
+- test - string, default: test
+- db - boolean, default: false

+Working directory is set to `~/project/packages/{module}`.
+Attaches to the shared workspace.
+Sets up remote Docker environment for building containers.

+If the `db` parameter is true, it starts up containers for mysql, memcached, redis, and firestore.

+Finally, it runs `.circleci/build-test-deploy.sh {test}` - which runs the build, test, and deploy scripts for the module in the current working directory.

 ##### deploy-module

-TKTK
+Common task used by many modules in the `deploy-tag` workflow to build & deploy images without running tests.
+Takes one parameter:

+- module - string

+Working directory is set to `~/project/packages/{module}`.
+Attaches to the shared workspace.
+Sets up remote Docker environment for building containers.

+Runs `.circleci/build.sh {module}` to build a Docker container.
+Then, runs `.circleci/deploy.sh {module}` to deploy the container to Docker Hub.

 ##### fxa-oauth-server